NONSTOPPEBLE/AI-COMMAND-PROMPT/README.md

 - ✍️ **Edit** and 🗑️ **delete** messages in the chat interface
 - ⚙️ **Customizable settings**:
   - API Key integration
-  - Choose model engine (GPT-3.5, GPT-4, Davinci)
+  - Choose model engine (GPT-3.5, GPT-4, or Davinci)
   - Adjust token limits for fine-grained control
 - 🎨 **Responsive UI** with **Lucide Icons** and **Google Fonts**
 - 📱 **Mobile-friendly**, **Tablet-ready**, and **Desktop optimized** for a seamless user experience on all devices.
+- 💬 **Interactive Chat**: Edit, delete, and personalize your conversations with ease.

 ---

 ## 🛠️ **Tech Stack**